DrSnuggles/jsvecx/README.md

 ## Change Log

+### 12/29/19 (0.3.5) (DrSnuggles)
+  - Idea by Graham Toal: load roms from URL (looks for // in rom parameter, take care of mixed content and CORS)
+  - Also tries to load overlay from same URL but with extension .png

 ### 12/29/19 (0.3.4) (DrSnuggles)
-  - added 2nd player keyboard input.
+  - Idea by playvectrex: added 2nd player keyboard input.
 It's still possible to switch keys for Player1 <-> Player2 QWER8UIO and also on Numpad 85461230

 ### 12/24/19 (0.3.3) (DrSnuggles)
   - added Binary Star Software roms.
 Thanks !!